Ditesli/GHEJ-Index/README.md

 The extreme heat days are defined as the number of days above the 95th historical percentile.
 The historical threshold is taken here as the threshold of the 1995-2024 period.
 These values were obtained using maximum daily (2m) temperature from the [ERA5 reanalysis data](https://cds.climate.copernicus.eu/datasets/derived-era5-single-levels-daily-statistics?tab=download), and calculating the 95th percentile per pixel (resolution of 0.25°x0.25°).

-This historical thresholds were used to count the days that surpass such values using ScenarioMIP data (tasmax) for the scenarios SSP1-1.9 and SSP1-2.6 and the models: CAMS-CSM1-0, CNRM-ESM2-1, EC-Earth3, EC-Earth3-Veg, FGOALS-g3, GFDL-ESM4, GISS-E2-1-G, IPSL-CM6A-LR, MIROC6, MPI-ESM1-2-LR, MRI-ESM2-0.
+This historical thresholds were used to count the days that surpass such values using ScenarioMIP data (tasmax) for the scenarios SSP1-1.9, SSP1-2.6, SSP1-4.5 and the models: CAMS-CSM1-0, CNRM-ESM2-1, EC-Earth3, EC-Earth3-Veg, FGOALS-g3, GFDL-ESM4, GISS-E2-1-G, IPSL-CM6A-LR, MIROC6, MPI-ESM1-2-LR, MRI-ESM2-0.
 Models that contain both scenarios and a varying resolution not lower than 250km.
-The index was calculated (per pixel)for the required years: 2025, 2030 and 2040.
+The index was calculated (per pixel) for the required years: 2025, 2030 and 2040.

 The number of days per pixel was aggregated to every IMAGE region through the population weighted average.
 The code provides the model mean and the standard deviation.